symfony/symfony-docs/cookbook/install/unstable_versions.rst

 Suppose that Symfony 2.7 version hasn't been released yet and you want to create a new project to test its features.
 First, :doc:`install the Composer </cookbook/composer>` package manager.
-Then, open a command console, enter your projects directory and execute the following command:
+Then, open a command console, enter your project's directory and execute the following command:

 .. code-block:: bash